joel/csvbuilder-core/README.md

 [Csvbuilder::Core](https://github.com/joel/csvbuilder-core) is part of the [csvbuilder-collection](https://github.com/joel/csvbuilder)

-The core is the shared components used and extended in other extensions.
+The core contains the shared components used and extended by the exporter and the importer.
 It is the foundation of the gem [csvbuilder](https://github.com/joel/csvbuilder) and carries the library's architecture, and it is not meant to be used alone.

 ## Installation